 Students need to be at school each school day if maximum benefits are to be obtained.
+Ayr State High School considers 95% attendance to be the benchmark of high quality attendance.
 On each occasion the student is absent, an explanation is to be provided.
 This can be in one of the following forms: